signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="RealTimeInterval"></a>
 #### Real-Time Interval

--rN specifies a "real-time interval" that mediaMin uses for a target packet push rate and [pktlib](#user-content-pktlib) uses to control overall timing in media/packet threads.
+The -rN command line argument specifies a "real-time interval" that mediaMin uses for a target packet push rate and [pktlib](#user-content-pktlib) uses to control overall timing in media/packet threads.
 For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec RTP ptime (packet interval).
 Additional notes:

 > * -r0 specifies no intervals, or "as fast as possible" (AFAP) mode, where mediaMin will push and process packets as fast as possible without regard to media domain processing that require a nominal timing reference, such as stream alignment<br/>
 > * no entry is the same as -r0<br/>
 > * -rN entry of 0 < N < 1 specifies "faster than real-time" (FTRT) mode, or 1/N faster than a nominal 10-20 msec ptime interval.
 Accurate timing for media domain processing, including stream alignment, is maintained depending on stream content, codec types, bitrates, and system / server CPU clockrate and number of cores.
 See [Bulk Pcap Handling](#user-content-bulkpcaphandling) for information and examples<br/>
 > * entering a session configuration file on the command line that contains a "ptime" value, along with no -rN entry, will use the session config ptime value instead (see [Static Session Configuration](#user-content-staticsessionconfig) above)<br/>

-<a name="JitterBufferOutputs"></a>
+<a name="CommandLineJitterBufferOutputs"></a>
 #### Jitter Buffer Outputs

-If mediaMin -dN command line entry contains the ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flag, jitter buffer output streams -- including all re-ordering, RFC 8108 SSRC changes, DTX expansion, and packet loss / timestamp repairs -- will be written to pcap files.
+If mediaMin -dN command line entry contains the ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flag (flag value of 0x8000000 defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>), jitter buffer output streams -- including all re-ordering, RFC 8108 SSRC changes, DTX expansion, and packet loss / timestamp repairs -- will be written to pcap files.
 For example, in this command line:

-    mediaMin -cx86 -i../pcaps/mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB.pcapng -L -d0x08000c11 -r20
+    mediaMin -cx86 -i../pcaps/mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB.pcapng -L -d0x20008000c11 -r20

 the files: